 Manufactured sheet metal roofing is sold in large panels—normally 26-gauge coated steel that weighs about a pound per square foot.
 Other materials include painted aluminum, solid copper, zinc alloys, and terne-coated stainless steel.
 Because of the large panel size, this roofing works best on large, unbroken expanses.

-Types of Sheet Metal Roofing
+Types of Metal Roofing Sheets

-The two main systems are named after the method of joining panels together: “Standing-seam roofing” has a self-sealing, raised seam, and “batten roofing” employs a wider cover cap.
+The two main systems are named after the method of joining panels together: “Standing seam roofing” has a self-sealing, raised seam, and “batten roofing” employs a wider cover cap.
 Special matching metal parts are made for ridges, hips, edges, and connections.

 To get bids, begin by calling the manufacturer, who will usually put you in touch with a local representative or installer who will bid (or arrange for several roofers’ bids) on your job.
 Be sure to clarify whether or not labor and freight are included in the price.
 Because freight can be very expensive, it usually pays to choose a manufacturer in your region.

-Brands of Sheet Metal Roofing
+Brands of Standing Seam Metal Roofs

 Here’s a closer look at some popular brands of sheet metal roofing.
 Depending on your geographical region, prices may vary significantly from those given here; the best way to get precise prices is to request bids.